bluelightspirit/Connect4/README.md

 ## More specifics on the game

-If a player presses only the enter key and nothing else, it will count toward their tries.
+If the player presses only the enter key and nothing else, it will count toward their tries.

 ## How does it work?